KonradGolaszewski/to-do-list-v2/README.md

 Version v2 additionally includes:

--Added two buttons (mark all as done and hide completed tasks).
+1.Added two buttons (mark all as done and hide completed tasks).
--Added CSS transformation for text animations.
+2.Added CSS transformation for text animations.
--Refactored JavaScript according to immutability.
+3.Refactored JavaScript according to immutability.

 Below is a short presentation of how the application works on website.